HarveyYan/RSSMFold/README.md

 ## installation and dependency

 RSSM is dependent on the following python packages that can be installed on Anaconda
-- PyTorch (GPU enabled version)
+- PyTorch (v1.8.0; GPU compiled)
 - numpy
 - scipy
 - scikit-learn
 - pandas
-- h5py
+- h5py (at least v3.1.0)
 - yaml
 - tqdm

-We strongly suggest interested user installing these aforementioned python packages in a [miniconda](https://docs.conda.io/en/latest/miniconda.html) environment.
-Then, install the RSSM package locally in the created miniconda environment.
+We strongly recommend interested users installing these aforementioned python packages in a [miniconda3](https://docs.conda.io/en/latest/miniconda.html) environment, followed by local installation of the RSSM package in the created miniconda environment.

 ```
 git clone https://github.com/HarveyYan/RSSMFold